11 School Safety Mistakes Found During Site Assessments

-One way to help ensure nothing slips through the cracks as schools make preparations for returning to in-person learning is through a security and vulnerability assessment (SVA).
+One way to help ensure no safety or security issues slip through the cracks is through a security and vulnerability assessment (SVA).

 An SVA for each school includes a systematic, physical examination of the interior of the building(s), the perimeter/parking lots and the surrounding areas.
 They allow campuses to find areas of liabilities they may not know existed, develop strategies for prevention and mitigation, and learn how to recover from manmade or natural events.
 They also help campuses identify their strengths.